c-box/causalEval/readme.md

 # causalEval
-This is the source code for paper: The Invisible Hand: Understanding the Risks of Prompt-based Probing from a Causal View (ACL 2022, long paper, main conference)
+This is the source code for paper: Can Prompt Probe Pretrained Language Models?
+Understanding the Invisible Risks from a Causal View (ACL 2022, long paper, main conference)

 ## Reference
 If this repository helps you, please kindly cite the following bibtext: